carylee/flourishinplace/content/about.md

 ---
 title: About Us
 ---
-We are committed to providing high quality, client-centered and affordable Home Care services to our clients to assist them to lead dignified and independent lives in the comfort and safety of their own homes.
-Their individual needs are carefully assessed, understood and met through the selective assignment of qualified, trustworthy and compassionate personnel.
+We are committed to providing high quality home care solutions to help our clients thrive and *flourish* while leading dignified and independent lives in the comfort and safety of their own homes.
+Their unique needs are carefully assessed, understood and met through the selective assignment of qualified, trustworthy and compassionate personnel.

 ## Our Mission

-"To enable seniors to live healthily and with dignity in their chosen place of residence."
+"To provide loving, compassionate and inspiring non-medical in-home care for seniors and disabled people so they can thrive and *flourish* as they age in place."

 Our mission and vision will be achieved through the application of our core values, which include:

-Comfort - keeping our client's health, safety, quality of life and well-being are central in the design and delivery of services
-Affection- treating and interacting our clients with love, dignity, compassion and empathy;
+**C**omfort - caring for our clients' health, safety, well-being and quality of life, while honoring their personal choices; **A**ffection- showing our clients abundant love, dignity, compassion and empathy;
-Respect- showing respect for all cultures, religions, ethnicities; sexual orientation, ages, gender and disabilities;
+**R**espect- respecting all cultures, genders, races, religions, ethnicities; sexual orientations, ages, and disabilities;
-Integrity- treating our clients with honesty and integrity while recognizing and maintaining confidentiality of client information;
-Nurture- nurturing our clients for their optimum independence, security and privacy;
-Generosity- provide our clients a selfless, good-hearted staff, who are generous with their care and compassion.
+**I**ntegrity- establishing trust through open, honest, and dignified communications with clients and their families, while maintaining private client information in confidence;
+**N**urture- helping each of our clients achieve their optimum individual level of mental, physical and social activity so they can *flourish* in place;
+**G**enerosity- displaying generosity of spirit through a good-hearted, selfless, and caring staff focused on serving clients and their families.

 ## Our Services

-We provide professional personal care attendants to assist seniors with activities of daily living so they can remain in the comfort of their own homes.
+We provide professional home helpers and companions to assist seniors and people with disabilities so they can flourish in the comfort of their own homes.

-We are committed in:
+We are committed to:

-* recruiting, training and retaining competent staff
+* recruiting, training and retaining competent staff and compensating them fairly
 * valuing, supporting, recognizing and appreciating our staff who are our greatest asset
 * providing a work environment that encourages personal enjoyment and enhances job satisfaction and performance through recognition and reward
-* developing and maintaining positive relationships with the community, including local Home Care and Health Care personnel/organizations
+* developing and maintaining positive relationships with the community, including local home care and health care organizations and their personnel
-* conducting our business in an accountable and responsible manner
+* conducting our business in a responsible and accountable manner
-* adhering to the professional code of ethics of the Home Care industry and applying continuous quality improvement measures throughout our Agency
+* adhering to the professional code of ethics of the home care industry and applying continuous quality improvement measures